Life and Times

-The fourth child, and last child was a boy whom they named "Mayson" was born at the very end of January 1865.
-He died one week later on 6 February 1865 of "childbed fever" .
+The fourth child, and last child was a boy whom they named “Mayson” was born at the very end of January 1865.
+He died one week later on 6 February 1865 of “childbed fever” Caused by genital infection after giving birth, often brought on by something as simple as lack of handwashing by those assisting at the birth..
 He was buried at West Norwood Cemetery, south of London, on the south bank of the Thames, halfway between Wandsworth and Bromley (this is also the burial place of other well-known people such as Sir Henry Doulton, Baron Julius de Reuter, and Sir Henry Tate.)

 Sam carried on business without her, even making her name into a brand.
 Still, by 1866, Sam was in debt to a business called Overend and Guerney, which collapsed, taking him down with it.
 To stave off his own bankruptcy, Sam sold the rights to his business including Isabella’s book to Ward, Lock & Co., who engaged him to continue running his business.
 What was Sam’s business is still owned by Ward & Lock.
 Sam died c.
 1877 of tuberculosis and was also buried at Norwood.